 ===========================================================================

-Well, you can't very well run these scripts if they aren't installed on your system, can you?
+Well, you can't very well run these tools if they aren't installed on your system, can you?
 Here's how you install them all, one by one.

 NOTE: to copy any command, just highlight the whole command string, and then paste it into your console with a center mousewheel click.
 Who needs typing!
 This is Free Software, and you're free to not type if you so choose!